carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

             4. ✅e.g. mention that the images shall be loaded gradually, not all at once to not run out of memory
 2. ✅after release
 3. making code nicer (fml)
+    * 🔃data driven approach
+        * an object's behavior is known when created, you don't have to read the code in its tick/draw method
     4. ✅less code in faq file

         4. ✅in faq we only say what drawables and updates will there be, their definitions shall lie elsewhere